Unfortunately, we could not find any search results for this search configuration.

 Teide National Park

-Another UNESCO World Heritage site, the entire Tiede National Park is a unique treasure in which a beautiful array of shapes and colors is formed because of the volcanoes, lava flows and vents.
+Another UNESCO World Heritage site, the entire Tiede National Park is a unique treasure in which a beautiful array of shapes and colors is formed because of the volcanoes, lava flow and vents.
 Mount Tiede is ranked as the top ten most visited national parks in the world with over 2.5 million visitors each year.
-It is Spain's highest peak and you could reach the top by a cable car too during summers to avoid the influx of crowds!
+It is Spain's highest peak and you can also reach the top by cable car during summers to avoid the influx of crowds!
 So what are you waiting for?
 Did you know that because of the rock formations and craters, the landscapes are very similar to the moon?
-Prototypes of vehicles and instruments are tested here that can be potentially used in moon exploration.
-The magnificent views of Mount Tiede and the unique aroma of flowers is waiting for you.
+Prototypes of vehicles and instruments are tested here to be potentially used in moon exploration.
+The magnificent views of Mount Tiede and the unique aroma of flowers are waiting for you.

 Variety is the main feature of the climate in Spain.
-During summers, you have plenty of choice to write down on paper.
-With temperatures exceeding 20 ℃, find pleasure in a soulful retreat by the private pool at one of our villas.
-The best time to visit Spain is either early autumn or late spring if you prefer to visit the coastal areas.
+During summers, temperatures exceed 20 ℃, you can find pleasure in a retreat by the private pool at one of our villas.
+The best time to visit Spain is either early autumn or late spring, if you prefer to visit the coastal areas.
 Northern Spain is hot in July and August, while central is best visited in October.
 The combination of Sierra Nevada's altitude and predominance of the Mediterranean means a good combination of relatively warm weather and mild winters.
 You won't need a full hat-gloves-scarf set unless you go skiing but a jacket or coat should be enough to keep you cozy, especially at night.
-Get your drinks and marshmallows ready and enjoy a lovely Christmas with your family!
-Or wear your sunglasses and pack your summer outfits to have a warm, splendid trip to one of the islands like the Canary or Balearic.
-No matter what the month of the year, with bright blue skies a definite in these beautiful and laid-back islands.
+Wear your sunglasses in sunny days and pack your summer outfits to enjoy the warmth.